 Friary Grange Leisure Centre ( off Eastern Avenue, Lichfield)

 Whether you used to play regularly or havent played since school.
 If you fancy having fun, making friends and keeping active then walking netball is for you.

 As well as having a great time socialising and having fun, the benefits on the body from walking netball have shown to lower heart rate and blood pressure, less fat, more muscle, and better mobility and at just £3 per person whats stopping you!

 Our new group runs on Wednesdays at 10-11am at Burntwood Leisure Centre

 For more information email the active communities manager email@example.com or just turn up at the session. (please note there are no sessions on 25 Dec and 1 Jan)

 As part of Dementia Awareness week in May our active communities team and local PCSOs delivered an Xplorer specifically targetting those with dementia and their families.

 The markers were in reaching distance placed along paths so participants could access easily.
 We also had a dementia outreach worker attend who managed to speak to a few members of the general public and provide information to those with questions about dementia.

-We are looking to deliver another dementia friendly session later on this year.
+We are looking to deliver other dementia friendly sessions such as swimming and gym classes.
 Please email Julia.firstname.lastname@example.org for more information.